Ernest, Duke of Bavaria: Biography

 married secretly the maid Agnes Bernauer in 1432, Ernest ordered her murdered.
 She was accused of witchcraft and thrown into the River Danube and drowned.
 The civil war with his son finally ended with a reconciliation.
 He is buried in the Frauenkirche in Munich.

 Family and children

-He was married in Pfaffenhofen an der Ilm 26 January 1395 to Elisabetta Visconti, daughter of Bernabò Visconti and had the following children:
+Ernest married, in Pfaffenhofen an der Ilm, on 26 January 1395 to Elisabetta Visconti, daughter of Bernabò Visconti and had the following children: